chocolatey/choco-wiki/FeaturesBranding.md

 What follows is a suggestion on how a branded version of Chocolatey GUI can be deployed out to your environment.

-**NOTE:** In order for the below to work, you must have the privately released version of Chocolatey GUI, not the version that is available on the Chocolatey Community Repository.
-In addition, this package must be available on the same source as the package that is produced below.
+> :memo: **NOTE:** In order for the below to work, you must have the Chocolatey GUI licensed extension (chocolateygui.extension) installed.

 1. Follow the steps above to place the branding image assets into the correct location.
 1. Run the Chocolatey GUI application to generate the ChocolateyGuiBranding.dll